JustinaPetr/Weatherbot_Tutorial/Full Code [Latest release of Rasa NLU and Rasa Core]/README.md

 5. Provide the url: https://your_ngrok_url/webhooks/slack/webhook to 'Event Subscriptions' page of the slack configuration.
 6. Talk to you bot.

-I will do my best to keep it up-to-date, but if you encounter any issues with using the code, please raise an issue or drop me a message :)
+I will do my best to keep this repo up-to-date, but if you encounter any issues with using the code, please raise an issue or drop me a message :)

 Latest code update: 08/09/2018